-The Presidential Scholarship Program recognizes incoming freshmen that demonstrate outstanding achievement, good citizenship, strong leadership and exceptional scholarship during high school.
-Your undergraduate admissions application serves as your Presidential Scholarship application – there is no separate application to be considered.
-You will also need to submit official SAT or ACT scores from the College Board to be considered for the Presidential Scholarship Program.
+The Presidential Scholars Program recognizes incoming freshmen that demonstrate outstanding achievement, good citizenship, strong leadership and exceptional scholarship during high school.
+Your undergraduate admissions application serves as your Presidential Scholars application – there is no separate application to be considered.

 Through interviews and events, students receive the opportunity to gain additional fellowships and scholarships.
 Top scholar candidates will be invited to increase their initial scholarship amount by interviewing on campus during two separate weekends within the month of February.
 Formal invitations will be sent to admitted students that qualify for this prestigious weekend.
 Presidential Scholarships are awarded at three different levels and are renewable over four years, as long as renewal GPA requirements are met.